 As a result, the color itself is not a direct indication of quality or nutritional value.
 But knowing that, generally speaking, only pasture-raised hens eat pigmented food, it’s undoubtedly an indirect indication of higher nutritional value.

-All eggs that fall under the Vital Farms brand are pasture-raised on a family farm.
-Every hen has at least 108 square feet of pasture to roam freely.
+All eggs sold under the Vital Farms brand are pasture-raised on a family farm and every hen has at least 108 square feet of pasture to roam freely.

 With a space allotment of 108 square feet per bird on rotated pastures, our girls forage and eat grass and bugs that form an essential part of their diet.
 Any less space than that is simply not enough for this to be true.
 So while you may see other farms claiming pasture-raising, without the Certified Humane shield, and the measure of space that’s required to carry that shield, it’s not true pasture-raising.Vital Farms